apennathur/arunpennathur/teaching.md

 title: Teaching
 permalink: /teaching/
 ---
 I've been teaching a variety of industrial and manufacturing engineering courses for the last 20 years.
-Below is a list of courses I have developed and taught in the last 20 years.
+Below is a list of courses I have developed and taught in the last 2 decades.
+I've also mentored many graduate students, and continue to mentor numerous undergraduate engineering students.

 | Course                                            | UG/Grad | Cr.
 Hrs. |
 | ------------------------------------------------- | ------- | -------- |